iaindooley/Murphy/README.markdown

 Murphy works with https://github.com/iaindooley/RocketSled.
 See the RocketSled page for more details on installing and using packages.

-For the same of this example, let's assume you've created a package called killerapp and you create a class called MakeThings:
+For the sake of this example, let's assume you've created a package called killerapp and you create a class called MakeThings:

 ```
 rs_install_dir/